charliecalvert/CloudNotes/Assignments/NodeRouteBasics.md

 The **request** (**req**) parameter has a property called **query**.
 Use it to access the query (parameters) you passed to the server: **request.query.miles**.
 Do you see that **request.query.miles** refers to the **?miles=userMiles** code we wrote above on the client side?
 If you can make this connection, then you understand one of the most important parts of a web application.

+Watch [the video](https://youtu.be/5zKV6AvYddY) on these last two sections of the assignment.

 ## Server Side HTTP POST Parameters {#post-call}

 When you **POST** data to the server you need to pass in a [JavaScript object literal][jol] as a second parameter to **fetch**.
 This second parameter is used to specify [the options][fo] for your call.
 For instance, you can specify whether you want to make a **GET** or a **POST** call.
 By default, **fetch** uses **GET**.
 There are a number of possible options, but in many cases you will use only these three: